Factbox: What investors are watching for the election - and what could go wrong

 From potential major policy changes to huge election night volatility and post-election swings, this is what investors are watching out for on and after Nov.
 3:

 * Trading on the night.
-Stocks have been rocky in the run-up to the election and the CBOE Volatility Index, Wall Street’s “fear gauge,” has surged.
-Traders will be glued to screens following how U.S. futures react to every twist and turn on election night, as well as U.S. Treasury futures and the dollar.
+Stocks have been rocky in the run-up to the election and the CBOE Volatility Index .VIX, Wall Street's "fear gauge," has risen in recent weeks.
+Traders will be glued to screens following how U.S. futures EScv1 react to every twist and turn on election night, as well as U.S. Treasury futures TYv1 and the dollar =USD.

 * How robust exchanges are.
 Exchanges and retail brokers, under scrutiny after recent outages, have spent months planning for the U.S. election.
 Now their preparations for what could be a highly volatile trading period are about to be put to the test.